The Gospel of John

 What does the world need more than anything right now?
 What does your sinful next door neighbor so desperately need?
 The same thing you need: A whole lot of truth and a big dose of grace!

-Thrive: Take some time today to memorize and meditate on these two very important verses from John 1: “Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God” (v.12) “The Word became flesh and made his dwelling among us.
-We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.” (v.14)
+Take A Moment: Spend time today to memorize and meditate on this very important verse from John 1 that likewise reveals the great grace of God: “Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God” (John 1:12)

 At Your Most Christ-like

-If you are going to be a fully devoted follower of Christ, you will have to think, do and live like Jesus thought, did and lived—not the least of which is to take on the attitude, exhibit the actions, and live the lifestyle of a servant.
-Yes—you will have to serve your way to the top!
+SYNOPSIS: If you are going to be a fully devoted follower of Christ, you will have to think, do and live as Jesus thought, did, and lived—not the least of which is to take on the attitude, exhibit the actions, and live the lifestyle of a servant.
+By the way, serving is the purpose for which God created you: “You are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for you to do.”
+(Eph 2:10) Like a fish swims and a bird flies, a Christian serves—and that means you!

 Since I, your Lord and Teacher, have washed your feet, you ought to wash each other’s feet.